Regenerative-Farming-Ecosystem-Event_8.jpg

 Agroforestry

-Integrating trees into productive systems — economic models, livestock compatibility, yield impacts and long-term carbon and biodiversity value.
+Integrating trees into productive systems, including economic models, livestock compatibility, yield impacts and long-term carbon and biodiversity value.

 Biodiversity as Function